 Partner: One of the rare consistently good things about my life.
 He’s actually my husband, but I was so concerned about anonymity when I started this blog that I gave him a pseudonym that left our relationship status ambiguous.
 Then I realized I didn’t want to leave our relationship status ambiguous because he’s one of the good guys, has put up with more than he ever expected from the 9th Circle of Hell itself and from my response to it, and he hasn’t run yet.
 In fact, he accepted legal backup guardianship responsibility for my sibling.
 He’s a data analyst like me, and probably funny enough to also do Improv if his introversion didn’t know no bounds.
 His humor style runs more surrealist than mine, though, and he programs video game mods for fun while I blog.
 We haven’t become the same person quite yet, I promise, though he’s politically like-minded enough that I can hand him half the ballot candidates to research and take the other half to create a joint list of how we’ll both vote without fear he’ll lead me astray.
 He is quoted often on my blog, explicitly directs me to write about specific topics that he thinks are important to advocacy, and he MST-3ks the news for me so I can still watch it.
 But, he’s never read my blog.
 He knows the bully-in-my-brain will overweight and overanalyze the slightest twitch if he reads my writing, and he is smart enough not to engage with it.

-Therapist: I promised in several posts to write about her, but I haven’t.
+Therapist: I promised in several posts to write about her, but I only managed to do so at the prospect of possibly having to see her less frequently.
+You don’t know what you’ve got ’til it’s potentially gone and all that?
 It’s still weird to write positively about anyone affiliated with a system, given my history.
-I guess introducing her here will have to count until I become comfortable talking about therapy.
 According to my Partner, who attended the first session as my protector, the first thing she said to me was “you’re educated and know your own needs, what do you want to get out of this experience?”
 She didn’t hand me some horrible trauma history questionnaire to re-trigger me, force a symptom screener onto my lap, read a checklist of introductory rules in a robot voice, or use her position to tell me who I was instead of asking me.
 I was too dissociated/afraid of her to actually remember this, but I trust my Partner enough to believe she did those things.
 She followed that up by giving me peer-reviewed articles to review about techniques she wanted to try, and she asked for my consent.
 I joke that I know trauma-informed care quite well – in the sense that the “care” I have seen has been quite “informing” of my trauma history.
 But, she practices trauma-informed care despite being part of a thoroughly trauma-uninformed facility that – like too many others I have been to – looks more like a prison than a safe space.
 She also referred me to a trauma yoga studio that actually does look safe and non-institutional, which also helps.
 They even knew how to modify “trauma yoga” into “not-yoga” (more like pilates, I think?) with the same benefits, since true yoga isn’t good for hypermobility.

 “Thesis Defense Rests” Stop, The: The first group home my sibling was in.
 It was abusive, but despite my family’s best attempts got merely a slap on the wrist.
 I went to Hell to testify about what they had done the same week as my thesis defense, which also happened to be the week of my birthday.
 There are many reasons I don’t like to celebrate my birthday, but the week that I had to testify against them ranks highly among those reasons.
 Despite all our efforts – and the fact that worse things have happened in that place since – they remain open.
 They are quite cozy with the right unscrupulous “Quality Assurance Provider” and thus avoid anything but a slap on the wrist.